 The essentials for “Seniors”

 Dehydroepiandrosterone (DHEA) is a steroid hormone produced by the body’s adrenal glands.
 Scientists still do not know everything DHEA does in the body, but what they do know is that it functions as a precursor to testosterone, the male sex hormone.
 I’m sure by now we all know that as we age we experience a loss of testosterone.
-This loss in testosterone can lead to muscle loss, strength loss, lower sex drive, etc. Well it has been hypothesized that one of the factors to decreasing testosterone is the natural decreases in DHEA as we age.
+This loss in testosterone can lead to muscle loss, strength loss and lower sex drive, which results in people having less of a desire to have sex.
+While this can sometimes be remedied through the use of websites such as Tube v Sex that can help people get in the mood for sex, there are times where somebody will have absolutely no desire for sex at all.
+Well it has been hypothesized that one of the factors to decreasing testosterone is the natural decreases in DHEA as we age.
 While research results have been varied, this has led to the idea that DHEA supplementation may be beneficial to fight some of the effects of aging.

 DHEA and its sulfate ester (DHEAS) are the most abundant products of adrenal steroidogenesis in humans.
 DHEA displays a characteristic secretion pattern over a lifetime, with a surge during the prepubertal period, reaching a maximum at 25–30 years of age, followed by a continuous decline to steadily low levels with advancing age.
 It has been suggested that this age-related decrease in DHEA plays a part in the decline of various physiological functions with aging.
 By age 50, only 50% of the peak concentrations can be detected in serum.
 By age 70, serum levels fall to about 20% of the peak.
 This seems pretty straight forward, right?
 DHEA reaches peak and then slowly and steadily declines.
 So, we should be able to effectively estimate our DHEA levels, right?
 Well, not exactly.
 Normal circulating DHEA levels vary widely by age, sex, and ethnicity and are affected by day-to-day changes in corticosteroid production, alcohol intake, smoking, body mass index, medications, and thyroid function.
 This is one of the most common reasons research findings have been so varied and mixed.
 It is also the reason why people experience different effects with DHEA supplementation.
 Previous studies investigating DHEA effects in elderly men and women observed changes in IGF-I production, body composition, muscle strength, and immune response.
 Furthermore, some studies described an increased sense of well-being associated with DHEA treatment.
 Some studies suggest DHEA supplementation may be beneficial for cardiovascular disease, Alzheimer’s disease, adrenal dysfunction, lupus, and depression.
 And just for a little kicker, there is new evidence on DHEA as a possible cancer fighter.
 However, this research is very new and still in its infancy.